-Should I get an accountant?
+Should I get an Accountant to do my taxes?

 Well isn’t that the million pound question?
 Or if you play your cards right, one day it just might be!